Vyral/marc-highfill-recruiting/_posts/2021-03-10-how-to-master-todays-changing-market-with-8-specific-skills.md

 **5\.
 Negotiations and problem solving.** You have to be the best possible advocate for your clients and problem solve based on your past experiences.

 **6\.
 Honesty.** This one should go without saying, but you’d be surprised at the dishonesty we see.
-Make sure you’re not an agent who provides true, accurate, and unbiased information to your client.
+Make sure you’re an agent who provides true, accurate, and unbiased information to your client.

 **7\.
 Emotional intelligence.** It’s a very busy time and agents are losing their cool.
 We need to stay calm and be the voice of reason, as well as the source of the information.